Hato Hone St John

-Hato Hone St John, also often referred to as St John Ambulance of New Zealand, is a charitable organisation providing healthcare services to the New Zealand public.
+Hato Hone St John, also often referred to as St John Ambulance New Zealand, is a charitable organisation providing healthcare services to the New Zealand public.
 The organisation provides pre-hospital ambulance care throughout New Zealand apart from the Greater Wellington Region and Wairarapa, as well as certain other health services.
+In September 2022, the charity changed its name from St John to the bilingual te reo-English Hato Hone St John to reflect the dual Māori-Pākehā identity of New Zealand.

 History

 A branch of the St John Ambulance was first founded in Christchurch, New Zealand, on 30 April 1885.
 It was decided to appoint the Governor (William Jervois) as president, and the mayors of Christchurch (Charles Hulbert), Sydenham (William White), and St Albans (Benjamin Bull) as vice-presidents.
 Further branches quickly spread across the country providing first aid and patient transport and in 1946, due to the efforts of St John in New Zealand during the Second World War, the organisation was elevated to a full Priory, with the Governor-General of New Zealand as the Prior.

 During the 1970s and 1980s much restructuring took place in response to changing social and economic conditions, moving away from the traditional militaristic structure and resulting in the current modern organisation.

 Today, Hato Hone St John is a major health service provider in New Zealand.
 It provides 90% of the emergency and non-emergency ambulance coverage for the New Zealand population, emergency care and first aid at public events, support phone lines for the elderly and house-bound, hospital patient transport, public first aid training, health products and youth programmes.

 In June 2020, Hato Hone St John announced that it would be laying off staff due to a NZ$30 million deficit caused by the economic effects of the COVID-19 pandemic in New Zealand.
 The organisation had failed to secure a wage subsidy from the Government despite a 40% drop in income.

 In August 2024, Hato Hone St John ambulance workers and call centre staff affiliated with the New Zealand Ambulance Association and First Union New Zealand staged strikes on 20 and 24 August in response to a breakdown in pay negotiations with the ambulance service.
 In mid-October 2024, Associate Health Minister Casey Costello announced that St John would receive an additional NZ$21 million in government funding.